A look at several examples of superheroes who work directly or indirectly for the government.

-In a followup to my similar post about the Justice League, I take a look at what a diverse Avengers roster should look like.
+As a followup to my post about what a diverse Justice League of America should look like, I thought I’d look at what a diverse Avengers team should look like.
 Since